Bay Discovery Centre

 Location: Garden between Ringwood House and the Brighton Library - 20 Jetty Road, Brighton.

-An unsung hero of the women's movement Susan was reported to be a cheerful, energetic and a courageous woman.
+An unsung hero of the women's movement, Susan was reported to be a cheerful, energetic, and courageous woman.